 A lot of potential life insurance holders seem to think of their investment as a sunk cost.
 Purchasing a life insurance policy, they posit, isn’t really worth it unless you die.
 But living through a policy doesn’t have to mean that your money is lost.
 Unfortunately, this understanding means that many people don’t purchase a policy until it’s too late, or they wait to purchase a policy and deal with increased premiums later in life as a result.
 Being sensible with your investment means understanding the options available to you.
-These are the things you need to know if you’re looking to invest in a short term policy of facing the inevitable conclusion of an existing policy.
+These are the things you need to know if you’re looking to invest in a short-term policy of facing the inevitable conclusion of an existing policy.

 The Advantage of Whole Life With Dividends

-If you want to add life insurance coverage, whole life should be on your radar, but you want to make sure to look at the policies closely, because the options available to you can vary wildly.
-But if you want to make an investment while still having some leverage with what you an do with the money, you’ll want to look closely at a policy that pays dividends, like whole life insurance generally does.
+If you want to add life insurance coverage, whole life should be on your radar, but you want to make sure to look at the policies closely because the options available to you can vary wildly.
+But if you want to make an investment while still having some leverage with what you can do with the money, you’ll want to look closely at a policy that pays dividends, like whole life insurance generally does.
 When you get a whole life insurance policy that pays out dividends, it’s not too different from investing in stocks.
-The way it works is that you’re essentially buying in to the larger pool with your life insurance company.
+The way it works is that you’re essentially buying into the larger pool with your life insurance company.
 They share a portion of their profits back to their life insurance holders, and you have a lot of flexibility regarding what you can do with that cash.

 Of course, that doesn’t mean that there aren’t disadvantages to investing in whole life insurance.
 It’s not nearly as cheap as term life insurance, and many people feel like it might not be worth the investment until they start to get older and actually deal with the meaningful risk of death.
 But whole life insurance also offers a whole wealth of rewards.
 It ensures that your family is protected in case the worst happens.
 And if you own a business with a partner, a life insurance policy can make sure that your business partner can continue on with your legacy even if tragic circumstances arise.

 Dividends give you the advantages of whole life insurance while also providing you with steady returns on your investment.
 The way it works is like this.
 Dividends are flat percentages that pay out in your favor every year.
 For instance, if you have a 3% dividend on a policy that’s worth $20,000, you’ll get $600 paid back to you a year, and most whole life insurance dividends scale with your policy.
 That means if you decide to pay more into your insurance policy, your dividend will adjust to accommodate it.
 While it’s unlikely that these dividends are enough to pay off your policy entirely, investing smartly can put a serious dent in your monthly premium.
-That provides an extra advantage to investing in a health insurance policy early, and it offers an additional bit of sensibility to putting your money in a whole life rather than term life insurance policy.
+That provides an extra advantage to investing in a health insurance policy early, and it offers an additional bit of sensibility to putting your money in a whole life rather than a term life insurance policy.
 Essentially, it’s an incentive for the young and healthy to secure their future, but it can also provide benefits for insurance holders who are getting up there in age.

 There are quite a few ways you can leverage this money to your benefit, and if you want to make the most of your profit, you’re going to want to make sure you understand your options intimately.